Skip to main content

 Dr. Kellems also conducts professional development across the country related to implementing video modeling in academic and community based settings.

-Dr. Kellems will be serving in 2022 as a Fulbright Scholar to Budapest Hungary where he will be teaching and conducing research on Autism at Eötvös Loránd University in the Bárczi Gusztáv Faculty of Special Needs Education.
+Dr. Kellems served as a Fulbright Scholar in 2022 to Budapest Hungary where he taught and conducted research on Autism at Etvs Lornd University in the Brczi Gusztv Faculty of Special Needs Education.

 Special Education